jpetitcolas/jpetitcolas.github.com/_posts/2015-05-18-setup-webpack-for-react-and-sass.md

 	]
 }
 ```
 We first replace our `loaders` with a single `loader`, provided by the `ExtractTextPlugin`.
 We apply two filters on it, first `sass` then `css`.
-We removed the `style` one, as we don't want to embed styles directly in the page.
+We removed the `style` one, as we don't want to embed styles directly in the page anymore.

 Then, we effectively move the styles into `public/style.css`, embedding all the individual compiled chunks into a single file.

 Just include a `link` tag on your page, and your styles should still be here.

+The whole project is available on GitHub: [jpetitcolas/webpack-react](https://github.com/jpetitcolas/webpack-react).
+Don't hesitate to browse through all commits, each one corresponding to a step of this post.